Swedish Model Anna Nystrom Strips Down To Pink Lace Panties For Racy New Selfie

-Anna Nystrom was all legs in her latest selfie, sporting nothing but a pair of pink lace panties and a crop top in the photo, which was posted to her Instagram account on Monday.
+Anna Nystrom was all legs in her latest selfie, sporting nothing but a pair of pink lace panties and a crop top in the photo which was posted to her Instagram account on Monday.

 In the sexy snapshot, Anna rocked a pair of bikini-cut underwear, which rode up high on her hips and showed off her insanely toned legs.
 The Swedish model also wore a white off-the-shoulder, long-sleeved crop top that put her ample bust, flat tummy, and rock-hard abs on full display.